-Whether it’s sprinkling or pouring, driving in the rain can be stressful and dangerous.
+Whether it’s sprinkling or pouring, driving in wet weather can be stressful and dangerous.
 Wet roads impact the way your vehicle handles and heavy rain can add hazards (like falling rocks and trees) and reduce visability significantly.
 After a long dry spell, roads build up grease and oil which becomes extremely slippery upon first rain.
 Flash flooding brings a whole set of new challenges.

 At some point, every driver will find themselves having the face the various challenges associated with driving in the rain so we’ve put together a few tips to make sure you’re better prepared.